Flexibility

 How can you improve your flexibility?

 Posture awareness.
-While sitting or standing, position your body into an aligned, stable posture.
-Keep your head over your shoulders, shoulders relaxed down and back, hips in a neutral position, knees soft and weight evenly distributed over your feet.
+While sitting or standing, position your body in an aligned, stable posture.
+Keep your head over your shoulders, shoulders relaxed down and back, hips in a neutral position, knees soft, and weight evenly distributed over your feet.
 This takes some time to figure out, a little education is worth the rewards to feel what that is like in your body so when you think of it in your daily living you can make the micro adjustments and yes this will promote flexibility!

 Spending a few minutes each day stretching can help with flexibility.
 This can create more body awareness and help you to be present in your body.
 Many of us check out because it feels too hard to be present in our bodies.
-We are worth the time and effort it takes to do these things everyday.
+We are worth the time and effort it takes to do these things every day.

-Include stretching into your bodywork sessions - What???
+Include stretching into your bodywork sessions - What?
 This is a great idea.
 Assisted stretching with massage will help not only to loosen your muscles but can help make your sessions more effective.
 When you get a massage the practitioner will soften and warm the tissue and, when and where appropriate, can stretch tight areas.
 This can be more effective than what we can do on our own.
 That is win-win.

 Linda is very well educated and proficient in what she does.
 She really helps and is great to deal with also!